Read time: 7 minutes.

 - Go to the thread you just started

-- Click invite people
+- Click members

 - Again, if they were not already a part of your group, copy and paste all their email addresses into the invite box.

 You’ve got your group started!
 Great!
 Before we move on, here is a quick overview of Loomio’s great tools for facilitating and achieving better decisions…

 Use a Check poll (yes or no) from within a thread to raise everyone’s preparedness.
 For example: